Clayton, Dubilier & Rice: History

 In March 2013, CD&R partnered with the family owners of B&M retail, acquiring a 60 percent stake.

-In October 2013, the firm acquired a 60% stake in John Deere Landscapes (now SiteOne Landscape Supply) in partnership with Deere & Co., which retained a 40 percent stake.
+In October 2013, CD&R acquired a 60% stake in John Deere Landscapes (now SiteOne Landscape Supply) for $465 million; Deere & Co.retained a 40% stake.

 In 2015, CD&R sold Hussmann to Panasonic for $1.5 billion.

 Clayton Dubilier & Rice Fund X LP completed fundraising in 2017 with $10 billion of investor commitments.

-CD&R acquired a 60% stake of Capco from FIS for $477 million in May 2017.
-In August 2017, the firm acquired the Waterworks division of HD Supply for 2.5 billion, and changed its name to Core & Main.
+CD&R acquired a 60% stake of Capco from FIS for $477 million in May 2017; Capco was acquired in 2021 by Wipro for $1.45 billion.

+In August 2017, the firm acquired the Waterworks division of HD Supply for $2.5 billion, and changed its name to Core & Main.

-In January 2018, Clayton, Dubilier & Rice acquired Ply Gem Holdings, Inc. and Atrium Windows & Doors.
+In January 2018, Clayton, Dubilier & Rice acquired Ply Gem Holdings and Atrium Windows & Doors.

 In October 2018, the firm acquired a stake in SmileDirectClub after investing $380 million.

-In 2018 CD&R acquired a 60% stake from the family owners of greeting card maker American Greetings, establishing a partnership.
+In February 2018, CD&R acquired a 60% stake in American Greetings.

 In January 2019, Clayton, Dubilier & Rice invested alongside the founder of WSH Investments Ltd., Alistair Storey, to take a major stake in the business.

-In July 2019, Clayton, Dubilier & Rice were included on Inc.s 50 Best Private Equity Firms for Entrepreneurs list.
+In July 2019, Clayton, Dubilier & Rice was included on Inc.'s list of the "50 Best Private Equity Firms for Entrepreneurs".

 In September 2019, CD&R acquired a stake in Socotec in a deal valuing Socotec at $1.98 billion.

-In August 2020, CD&R bought Epicor from KKR for $4.7 billion.
+In August 2020, CD&R acquired Epicor from KKR for $4.7 billion.

-In January 2021, CD&R purchased Wolseley UK, the largest supplier of plumbing and building materials in the UK, from Ferguson plc for £308m.
+In January 2021, CD&R acquired Wolseley UK, the largest supplier of plumbing and building materials in the UK, for £308 million.

 In October 2021, CD&R purchased Morrisons, a British supermarket chain, which subsequently had financial difficulties.
+During its bid to acquire Morrisons, CD&R faced accusations of asset stripping, that it left former acquisition Culligans 'saddled with over $850 million of debt'.
+UK politicians warned against leaving Morrisons prey to asset strippers.

-In April 2022 CD&R acquired a 60% interest in Humana, Inc's hospice and personal care divisions (Kindred at Home) for US$2.8 billion.
+In April 2022, CD&R acquired a 60% interest in Kindred Healthcare, the hospice and personal care divisions of Humana, for US$2.8 billion.

+In May 2022, CD&R acquired Covetrus for $4 billion.

 In July 2022, CD&R purchased the remaining common stock of Cornerstone Building Brands, completing its acquisition.

+Also in July 2022, CD&R acquired the facilities services business OCS Group.
+This was then followed by the merger of OCS and the UK, Ireland and Asia operations of facilities management company Atalian.